RicardoIT-Web/diners-3star-restaurant/README.md

 * The Social Media accounts

 #### The Menu Page
 The Menu page will satisfy User Story 5, as referenced in the User stories section above.
 The User is able to click on the link and is diverted to the Menu page which is an image of a fixed Menu which does not change.

+#### The Contacts Page

+#### The Booking Page

+#### The Social Media Accounts